boyac/boyac/README.md

 - Spend time to build a social network for common interest
 - Spend more time with families
 - Eat healthy, cook more at home and spend no more than 6 meals a week on Uber Eats
-- Sleep well and drip sufficient amount of water
+- Sleep well and drink sufficient amount of water
-- Triple my AUM
-- Pass AICPA

 Get in touch 👉  boya.chiou[at]gmail.com